A Coding Reference

 A.1 How to repeat yourself

 At the heart of simulation is replication: we want to do the same task over and over.
-In this book we have showcased a variety of tools to do it.
+In this book we have showcased a variety of tools to replicate a random process.
 In this section we give a formal presentation of these tools.

 A.1.1 Using replicate()